easegress-io/easegress/doc/cookbook/resilience.md

       minimumNumberOfCalls: 10
 ```

-We can also configure the wait duration in open state, and the max wait duration in half-open state:
+We can also configure the wait duration in the `open` state and the max wait duration in the `half-open` state:

 ```yaml
     policies: